-Although a recovery partition requires a few GBs of disk space, you can save your valuable time by creating a recovery partition.
-The main benefit of recovery partition is that, you can quickly restore your PC to working condition if and when your PC fails to boot.
-Second, you don’t need to install all hardware drivers and your favourite programs after restoring your PC using the dedicated partition.
+Although a recovery partition takes up a few GBs of disk space, you can save your valuable time by creating a recovery partition.
+The main benefit of the recovery partition is that you can quickly restore your PC to working conditions if and when your PC fails to boot.
+Second, you don’t need to install all hardware drivers and your favorite programs after restoring your PC using the dedicated partition.

 How to create a dedicated Windows 10 recovery partition?

-Before this, unlike creating a normal partition, creating a dedicated recovery partition was not easy.
-But creating a dedicated recovery partition is fairly simple now, thanks to the newly released AOMEI OneKey Recovery software.
+Before this, unlike creating a standard partition, creating a dedicated recovery partition was not easy.
+But creating a dedicated recovery partition is relatively simple now, thanks to the newly released AOMEI OneKey Recovery software.

-NOTE: This guide is applicable to Windows 7, Windows 8.1, and Windows 10.
+NOTE: This guide applies to Windows 7, Windows 8.1, and Windows 10.
 We recommend you create a backup of all data just in case!

 Step 2: Launch OneKey Recovery.
 On the home screen, click the tile titled OneKey System Backup.

-Select Backup system to AOMEI OneKey Recovery partition.
+Select the Backup system to AOMEI OneKey Recovery partition.

 Step 3: If you have ample amount of unpartitioned space to craft out a dedicated recovery partition, OneKey Recovery will automatically calculate the space required for the recovery partition and create the same.
 The size of the dedicated recovery partition is roughly the space used on your Windows drive.

 As you can see in the above picture, OneKey Recovery automatically crafts out a recovery partition and shows how your hard drive and partitions look like before and after creating the recovery partition.